 The average cost of homeowners insurance for a 12-month policy from the insurers in Progressive's network ranges from $999 ($83/month) to $1655 ($138/month) for policies effective on or after April 1st, 2020.
 The price range is due to multiple factors that affect homeowners insurance rates, including location, claims history, coverage limits, and your home's characteristics.

-Average home insurance cost at ASI
+Average homeowners insurance cost through Progressive